Image courtesy of NASA

 Arctic and Antarctic fjords do not behave in quite the same way.
 Due to frequent seasonal freeze/thaw cycles in the Northern Hemisphere, Arctic fjords receive more silt and sediment input from melting glaciers on land.
 These particles get suspended in the sea and reduce levels of phytoplankton growth.
 Antarctic fjords do not experience the same level of sediment runoff from land, and researchers are finding an abundance of life in the water and on the fjord seabed.

-This project was supported in part by the National Science Foundation Public Participation in STEM Research (PPSR) extension to NSF award # PLR-1443705 (2017), by grant awards from Hurtigruten Foundation (2018), and from generous donors (2019).
+This project was supported in part by the NASA’s Citizen Science for Earth Systems Program (CSESP) award # 20-CSESP2020-0039 (2021), and National Science Foundation Public Participation in STEM Research (PPSR) extension to NSF award # PLR-1443705 (2017), as well as from a grant award from Hurtigruten Foundation (2018), and from generous donors (2019).
 You can help us keep this project going through a financial contribution here – we appreciate all the support!